mahin28/Final-Project/README.md

 - Developing professional business documents with Microsoft Word.
 - Performing in-depth data analysis and visualization with Excel.
 - Crafting impactful presentations with PowerPoint.

-## License

-This project is shared for educational purposes.
-Feel free to use or modify it with proper attribution.